CSR

 Download the water policy

-ENGIE has included water matters in its commitments to 2030: to reduce its consumption of fresh water per energy produced to 0.1 m3/MWh by 2030.
+ENGIE has included water matters in its commitments to 2030 with the ambition to reduce its consumption of fresh water per energy produced to 0.1 m3/MWh by 2030.

 In 2022, the Group made a public commitment to the oceans through the "UN Ocean principles", and in 2023 signed the "Business Leaders' Open Call to Accelerate Water Action" launched at the UN Water Conference to demonstrate the mobilization of players around the subject of water.